 To Make the Ice Cream:

 - In mixer bowl, combine aquafaba and 2 tablespoons sugar; sprinkle in xanthan gum.
 Set mixer speed to low and beat for 2 minutes.
-Turn up speed to medium and beat for 2 minutes.
+Turn up the speed to medium and beat for 2 minutes.
 Set to highest speed and beat mixture until thick peaks form, about 4-6 minutes.

-- Remove bowl from mixer and add coconut milk, vanilla extract, vanilla seeds and remaining 1/2 cup sugar.
+- Remove bowl from mixer and add coconut milk, vanilla extract, vanilla seeds, and remaining 1/2 cup sugar.
 Carefully whisk by hand until aquafaba mixture is mostly incorporated into ice cream.

-- Scoop mixture into ice-cream maker and freeze according to manufacturer’s instructions.
+- Scoop mixture into an ice-cream maker and freeze according to manufacturer’s instructions.
 Transfer ice cream to a covered container and place in the freezer for 2-3 hours to set.

 To Make the Cake: